-Every food photographer tries to make meals look mouth-watering using various food photography tricks.
+Every photographer tries to make meals look mouth-watering using various food photography tricks.
 Have you ever thought why the sandwich in the leaflet looks so delicious?
 Or what is the reason that cornflakes look completely different from the ones you see on TV?

 Only clever and sometimes weird food styling tricks can give such amazing results.
-That is why I would like to reveal 20 best secrets for perfect commercial food photography.
+That is why I would like to reveal 20 secrets for perfect commercial food photography.

 Not only the refreshing ice cubes in drinks are deceiving, the photographers also use fake food advertising tricks even with the drinks themselves.
 You’ve probably seen those invigorating soda splashes which are so different from the real ones that usually look like a mess.

 There is nothing better for making a steak appetizing than creating perfect grill marks.
 To take an excellent picture, shooters often draw grill marks with eyeliner.
+Also, a brown polish can be used with raw or dried-out meat instead of a roasted steak.

 A tasty-looking piece of meat in the picture is likely to be uncooked.
 In general, photographers use the edible meat, but it is better not to eat it unless you are fond of raw food.